top of page

 As the old Scottish saying goes: "There's no such thing as bad weather, only bad clothes!"

 You should take some time to visit Portree, as it is an incredibly charming coastal village with cosy pubs and a beautiful Scottish Gaelic harbour.
-There is also a supermarket there, which was even open on Sundays when I visited.
-To be on the safe side, you should research the opening times online yourself.
+There is also a supermarket there, which was even open on Sunday when I visited.
+To be on the safe side, however, you should check the opening hours online yourself.

-Tip: I can recommend the Scottish speciality haggis.
-It consists of the stomach of a sheep, the so-called ‘paunch’, which is filled with heart, liver, lungs, kidney fat, onions and oatmeal.
-To be honest, I had to get over myself a bit at first, but it was really tasty in the end. :D
+Tip: In terms of cuisine, I can recommend the Scottish speciality haggis.
+It consists of a sheep's stomach, known as the ‘paunch’, which is filled with heart, liver, lungs, kidney fat, onions and oatmeal.
+To be honest, I had to overcome my initial reservations, but in the end it was really delicious.

-The rest of the day you follow the coastal path, enjoying the salty sea air and hopefully good weather.
-I spent the next night at Sligachan Campsite.
-However, there are other places to camp along the coast, so you can shorten the stage if necessary.
-There is an inviting whisky bar near the campsite.
-The Sligachan Bridge, a historic stone bridge, was built around 1820 and is also worth a visit.
+I spent the night at Sligachan Campsite.
+You can also book a room there.
+There is a welcoming whisky bar near the campsite.
+Sligachan Bridge, a historic stone bridge built around 1820, is also worth a visit.

 isle of skye trekking

-Day 4: I was surprised by a thunderstorm during the night.
-It felt like the world was coming to an end.
-But thanks to my excellently equipped tent and the well-chosen campsite, it was harmless in the end.
-So that it doesn't get dicey for you, please remember, as already mentioned, to observe the correct behaviour during thunderstorms!
+I was surprised by a thunderstorm during the night.
+It felt like the end of the world.
+Thanks to my well-equipped tent and the well-chosen campsite, it ultimately remained harmless.
+To avoid any dangerous situations, please remember to follow the correct behaviour during thunderstorms, as mentioned above.

-In the morning, the air was cool and fresh - ideal for the start of a hike.
-After the historic bridge, follow the narrow path between the large hills, past the typical Scottish lochs, to Kilmarie.
-I ended my hiking day near the coast.
-Shortly before Elgol, you pass the Camasunary Bothy camping hut.
-You can also use it as a covered shelter.
+In the morning, the air was cool and fresh – ideal for starting a hike.
+After the historic bridge, follow the narrow path between the large hills.

-Caution: Shortly before Elgol, there is a dangerous spot known as the ‘Bad Step’.
+Just before Elgol, there is a dangerous spot known as the ‘Bad Step’.
 However, I bypassed the ‘Bad Step’.
-In wet conditions, this passage is very dangerous as there is a risk of falling.
-If you want to avoid the ‘Bad Step’, simply follow my hiking route.
+When wet, this passage is very dangerous as there is a risk of falling.
+If you want to bypass the ‘Bad Step’ (path classification T5), simply follow my hiking route.
 I have linked a video of the ‘Bad Step’ below!
+However, if you are looking for a little thrill and adventure with heavy luggage, you can cross the ‘Bad Step’ northwest of Elgol.
+The ‘Bad Step’ is an extremely exposed passage along the coastal cliff, about 10-15 metres high.
+To reach it, you have to turn right at the fork in the path here and then go around the 494-metre-high hill ‘Sgurr na Stri’.

 Bad Step Skye Trail

-There were also many birds, animals and plants to discover in the area.
-I spent the rest of the evening observing nature of all kinds.
-In summer, there is almost never complete darkness in the far north of Scotland.
-So a last wonderful evening in the great outdoors came to an end!
+There were also many birds, animals and plants to discover in the surrounding area.
+I spent the rest of the evening observing nature in all its forms.
+In summer, there is almost no complete darkness in the far north of Scotland.
+And so a last, wonderful evening in the great outdoors came to an end.

-The Isle of Skye Trail is quite challenging in bad weather.
-The fog can be extremely thick and it can rain an incredible amount.
-Good equipment is a prerequisite for this tour.
+The Skye Trail is quite challenging in bad weather.
+The fog can be extremely thick and it can rain incredibly hard.
+Good equipment is essential for this tour.
+Be sure to pack really good waterproof gear.
+However, at some point everything will get wet.
+If this happens, you need to take action and, if necessary, take a break or even stop.

-At that time of year, there was virtually no complete darkness in the far north of Scotland.
+In summer, there is virtually no complete darkness in the far north of Scotland.

 Wetness: If there is a lot of wetness, the tent site should be well chosen to escape the wetness of the ground.
 I would recommend an additional ultralight groundsheet.